swalf/BiodataFinder/README.md

 Overview
 ----------------

-BiodataFinder have currently two interfaces: bdf-cli and bdf-si, the command line interface and the web one.
+Biodatafinder have currently two interfaces: bdf-cli and bdf-si, the command line interface and the web one.
 At now it support gtf and tracking files.

 Softare requirement